-The Health Services Union is expecting to receive an estimated creditors distribution of up to \$1.26 million from the BANKRUPT ESTATES OF KATERINE JACKSON (NSW 2689/15/0) & (NSW 1948/16/0).
+The Health Services Union was at 30th June 2023 expecting to receive an estimated creditors distribution of up to \$1.26 million from the BANKRUPT ESTATES OF KATERINE JACKSON (NSW 2689/15/0) & (NSW 1948/16/0).
+However, due to fraudulent behaviour by the Trustee of the Bankrupt Estate of Katherine Jackson, Mr Paul Leroy, the probability of receiving any funds from that Estate at this stage should now be characterised as highly uncertain and will be subject to legal proceedings.
+Hence, there is no contingent asset or asset recognised regarding this matter.